 From an educational standpoint, our didactic curriculum is set up to ensure there is teaching on the clinical aspects of neurology, electrophysiology, and neuroscience as well as evidence based medicine.
 Our department prides ourselves on the quality of the neurology education we provide to medical students and our neurology residents play an active role in medical student education, which they find rewarding.

 From an academic standpoint, all residents receive training in biostatistics/evidence based medicine, participate in an active journal club, and complete a research project with the help of a faculty mentor.
 All our residents present posters at local and national meetings and many are able to publish during their residency.
 In addition, for those applicants interested in more in depth training, our program allows up to three months of research time during a standard residency or a year off for research as part of a flexible residency.

 The Penn State neurology residency is a 4 year categorical program.
 All residents will complete an ACGME approved PGY-1 year at The Penn State Milton S. Hershey Medical Center, where he/she does at least 8 months of internal medicine.

 During the interview process, Dr. Lowden will give you a presentation with more details about our program.
-Below is the presentation given to applicants during their interview day from 2012-2013.
+Below is the presentation given to applicants during their interview day.
 An updated version will be given during the interviews.